voostindie/vincents-productivity-suite-for-alfred/README.md

 Apart from the `areas` section, the configuration also supports an `actions` section, where you can list things that must happen whenever the focus changes.
 Currently these are available:

 1. Rebuilding the Alfred workflow
-2. Refreshing the name of the area in BitBar
+2. Refreshing the name of the area in BitBar / SwiftBar
 3. Changing the desktop wallpaper
 4. Changing the focus in OmniFocus
 5. Refreshing geeklets from GeekTool